belle2/basf2/online_book/fundamentals/05-analysis.rst

 only two of them are.
 However, for a very limited number of particles, you will have all three of them.
 Most of the particles in the :math:`e^+e^-` collision do not live long enough to leave any signal inside the detector, and must be reconstructed measuring their decay products.
-This introduces the very important distinction between measured particles, who leave a signal inside the detector and are reconstructed directly starting from those signals and combined particles that are reconstructed as sum of measure particles.
+This introduces the very important distinction between measured particles, which leave a signal inside the detector and are reconstructed directly starting from those signals, and combined particles that are reconstructed as sum of measured particles.

 .. admonition:: Question
     :class: exercise stacked